MASKONDI/NamamiGange/README.md

 # NamamiGange
-This application created using Nodejs and ReactJs And Smart Contract using Solidity and Smart Contract Deploy over the Rinkeby Test Network.
+This application was created by using Nodejs, ReactJs and Solidity(for creating Smart Contract).These Smart Contracts deployed over the Rinkeby Ethereum Test Network.

 Setup Configuration for Windows: